Weird and wonderful roadside diners in every state

 Massachusetts: Johnny's Roadside Diner, Hadley

-There’s nothing unusual about a diner serving milkshakes but the flavours at Johnny's Roadside Diner are definitely worth a pit stop.
-Options range from orange creamsicle to one made with Oreos (pictured), along with a range of adult milkshakes laced with booze.
-The retro treats continue with a range of floats, lavish sundaes and classic burgers and sandwiches.
+There’s nothing unusual about a diner serving milkshakes, but the flavors at Johnny's Roadside Diner really set it apart.
+Options range from an orange Creamsicle creation to a chocolate-coffee hybrid.
+The retro treats don't stop there – the spot also serves floats, lavish sundaes, classic burgers, and sandwiches.

 Michigan: Fleetwood Diner, Ann Arbor and Lansing

-With two locations in Michigan, Fleetwood Diner has become an institution.
-Come for their signature breakfast dish, the hippie hash: hash browns tossed with grilled tomato, green pepper, onion, mushroom, broccoli and feta cheese.
-The decor is charming too, with walls covered floor-to-ceiling in stickers.
+With two locations in the state, Fleetwood Diner has become something of a Michigan institution.
+Customers love the joint's signature breakfast dish, the Hippie Hash, which sees hash browns tossed with grilled tomatoes, green bell peppers, onions, mushrooms, broccoli, and feta cheese.
+The interior is charming too, with walls covered floor-to-ceiling in stickers.

 Minnesota: Al's Breakfast, Dinkytown

-What’s unusual about this Dinkytown diner is that it’s the narrowest in Minneapolis, with a width of just 10 feet.
-Al's Breakfast has served big breakfasts in that small space since 1950.
-It’s so popular that there’s a constant line leading out the door, and those waiting inside have to stand up against the brick wall closely behind seated customers.
+What’s unusual about this Dinkytown eatery is that it’s the narrowest diner in Minneapolis, with a width of just 10ft.
+Al's Breakfast has served big breakfasts in that small space since 1950 – and these days, it's so popular that there’s a constant line leading out the door.
+Those waiting inside have to stand up against the brick wall, closely behind seated customers.

 Mississippi: Mammy’s Cupboard, Natchez